tuomasth/Hugo_Ski_Game_Finnish_24-2-2023/README.md

 Also, for some reason some people think this is an old Java Mobile Phone game.
 That is just wrong!
 Those were used in about 2000-2009 and I am not interested in developing old cell phone applications.
 Java is a programming language by Oracle / Sun Microsystems.

+IF A VIDEO CUTSCENE DOES NOT START, MOVE THE MOUSE CURSOR ON THE WINDOW.
+The visuals depend on your own PC.
+The speed of the graphic objects might be extremely slow or fast, depending on the computer.

 ---

 Bugs and improvement ideas: